 These pages are about surgery in the UK.
 If you are looking for information about surgery in another country, please contact your local epilepsy organisation.

 The success rate depends on the type of surgery.
-Many children will no longer have seizures after epilepsy surgery.
-If they do, they usually have a lot fewer than before and will need to carry on taking their epilepsy medicine.
+Many children no longer have seizures after epilepsy surgery.
+If they do, they usually have a lot fewer than before, and will need to carry on taking their epilepsy medicine.

-Children who have a temporal resection usually do better than those who have an extra-temporal resection.
-Approximately 7 out of every 10 children who have had surgery in a CESS centre will stop having seizures after their surgery.
+Children who have a temporal resection usually do better than children who have an extra-temporal resection.
+Approximately 7 out of every 10 children who have had surgery will stop having seizures after their surgery.